1 9 7 4 (UK)

-The timid Auntie Lou is influenced by the spirited way Carrie and Nick handle Evans’ harsher outbursts and inspired to find romance with an American serviceman.
+The timid and fretful Auntie Lou is influenced by the spirited way Carrie and Nick handle Evans’ harsher outbursts and inspired to find romance with an American serviceman.

 The novel is set up as a flashback piece, using the narration of a nostalgic, grown-up and widowed Caroline Willow, but the TV drama is seen through a child’s eyes and sets itself squarely in its period.